 To request or be added to the contact list, please email the Contact List Couple at ContactListCouple@RCATrailblazers.org

 Is there a couple who will volunteer to be our spiritual time keepers for the meeting today?
+The group has decided to allow each individual 2 minutes to share, so please set your timer for 2 minutes.
 Please use the audio as well as visual cues to let people know their time is up.

 The format for today’s meeting is: